AlessandroBiagi/DataScienceProjects/Future_Sales/README.md

 - After this, we proceed with a first **feature engineering** phase: we treated properly incorrect values, outliers etc.
 - Now we perform an **EDA** on the pairs (shop_id, item_id): we discover that we will need to predict item_cnt_day for a lot of pairs (shop_id, item_id) that our model will not be trained on
 - This implies another **feature engineering** phase where we treat properly the absent months for the pairs (shop_id, item_id).
-- So the first strategy that we apply is the naive one: we say that a given item will be sold in the same amount of the month before.
-Actually this strategy did not work so well when we tried to predict the month number 33 using the month 32 but we obtain a wonderful RMSE of 2.3708 wh
+- So the first **strategy** that we apply is the naive one: we say that a given item will be sold in the same amount of the month before.
+Actually this strategy did not work so well when we tried to predict the month number 33 using the month 32 but we obtain a wonderful RMSE of 2.37068 when we try to predict the items of the test set (we filled the unknown values with 0)
+- Then the goal is to apply some statistical models such as ARIMA or SARIMA to solve our problem.